-3 Newfoundland and Labrador Hydro ("Hydro") is in receipt of the Liberty Consulting Group's

-("Liberty") Final Report dated July 6, 2015 on the prudence review of Hydro's decisions and

-- 5 actions ("Final Report"), and Liberty's responses dated July 31, 2015 to Hydro's Requests for - 6 Information on the Final Report.
+Newfoundland and Labrador Hydro ("Hydro") is in receipt of the Liberty Consulting Group's ("Liberty") Final Report dated July 6, 2015 on the prudence review of Hydro's decisions and actions ("Final Report"), and Liberty's responses dated July 31, 2015 to Hydro's Requests for Information on the Final Report.

-- 8 Hydro has worked diligently over the past many months to respond to Requests for Information - 9 ("RFIs") from Board staff, Liberty and various intervenors in the public Outage inquiry into - supply issues and power outages on the Island Interconnected System ("Outage inquiry") and - 11 the prudence review to assist with the Board's ultimate determinations in relation to these - 12 matters.
+8 Hydro has worked diligently over the past many months to respond to Requests for Information 9 ("RFIs") from Board staff, Liberty and various intervenors in the public Outage inquiry into 10 supply issues and power outages on the Island Interconnected System ("Outage inquiry") and 11 the prudence review to assist with the Board's ultimate determinations in relation to these 12 matters.

-- 14 In Hydro's response dated February 5, 2015 to the Phase One Report by Liberty in the Outage - 15 inquiry Hydro confirmed its acceptance of the majority of Liberty's Phase One - 16 recommendations, most of which were consistent with Hydro's own findings and conclusions - arising out of Hydro's analysis of the January 2014 outages.
+In Hydro's response dated February 5, 2015 to the Phase One Report by Liberty in the Outage inquiry Hydro confirmed its acceptance of the majority of Liberty's Phase One recommendations, most of which were consistent with Hydro's own findings and conclusions arising out of Hydro's analysis of the January 2014 outages.

-- 19 In its Final Report on the prudence review (which deals with both outage and non-outage - 20 related matters) Liberty has made various statements related to Hydro's actions, some of which - 21 Liberty has suggested should lead to a disallowance of certain costs.
+In its Final Report on the prudence review (which deals with both outage and non-outage related matters) Liberty has made various statements related to Hydro's actions, some of which Liberty has suggested should lead to a disallowance of certain costs.

-- 23 Hydro will not address each of the numerous statements made by Liberty in its Final Report, - 24 but rather this Reply Evidence will focus on key areas where Hydro concurs with Liberty's - 25 statements or disagrees with the requirement for or magnitude of any proposed disallowance.
+Hydro will not address each of the numerous statements made by Liberty in its Final Report, but rather this Reply Evidence will focus on key areas where Hydro concurs with Liberty's statements or disagrees with the requirement for or magnitude of any proposed disallowance.

-- 27 As a preliminary point, Hydro would note that during the RFI stage of the prudence review - 28 process Hydro was requested to provide various cost and related data to Liberty, the ultimate - use for which Hydro was of course not necessarily aware at that time.
-Accordingly, in certain information and related data and provide additional context in light of the comments made by
+As a preliminary point, Hydro would note that during the RFI stage of the prudence review process Hydro was requested to provide various cost and related data to Liberty, the ultimate use for which Hydro was of course not necessarily aware at that time.
+Accordingly, in certain instances set out in the remainder of this Reply Evidence, Hydro will reference some of this cost information and related data and provide additional context in light of the comments made by Liberty and the use to which it put this information.